 This system includes a shower head with a pedestal for storage, premium construction shower hose that measures 5 feet long; a CSA approved gas hose and regulator, a garden hose, a gas inlet connector to attach to your propane tank, and an accessories package that allows you to hang the unit and repair it.

-The tankless water heater provides instant hot water thanks to the propane system so you can wash your car, boat, animals, or even use it as an outdoor shower at the camp or in your pool house.
+The Camplux 10L provides instant hot water thanks to the propane system so you can wash your car, boat, animals, or even use it as an outdoor shower at the camp or in your pool house.

 It provides 2.6 gallons of water per minute and offers a unique combustion technology that provides steady heat and reliability anywhere you hook it up.
 What’s more, you can work the system on a modified 12V amp system for even more options for hot water on the go.